-This course will introduce you to Limestone College, its mission, and your role within the college.
-It will introduce you to the internet-based courses, the library, and other services available to you at the College.
+Minimum Grades - Prerequisite Text area: Admission to the honors program.
+Credits: This course will introduce you to Limestone University, its mission, and your role within the college.
+It will introduce you to the internet-based courses, the library, and other services available to you at the University.
 All students in the Online & Evening must take this course in their first semester.
 In addition, it is required for all Day transfer students who transfer in more than 24 hours.
-This course is designed to make your transition to Limestone College easier. you will learn about services available to you as a Limestone College student.
-Credits: 3 purpose is to explore a limited or special area which does not easily lend itself to a normal course format.
-The objective is to aid the student in developing the ability to investigate issues, to understand the issues' significance in a broader context, and to effectively present results of research both orally and in writing.
-Seminars may be offered by any professor with the approval of the academic division involved and the Honors Committee.
-Honors students may repeat this course with different topics up to three times for credit.
-Credits: 3 Prerequisite: Admission into the honors program.
-Honors course.
+This course is designed to make your transition to Limestone easier. you will learn about services available to you as a Limestone student.